SlimZoeken/100queries/README.md

 - This [notebook](https://github.com/SlimZoeken/100queries/blob/main/notebooks/analysis.ipynb) shows the raw data analyses.
 - Presentation of *100 Queries* at the i&i spring conference: <https://ieni.github.io/april2024/honderd-queries>
 - Presentation at the [HSN Conference 2024](https://hsnbundels.taalunie.org/bijdrage/zoeken-onderzocht-het-100-queries-project/).
+- Paper "[100 Queries: What do Dutch Children See on the Web?](100_queries_romcir.pdf)" published at the [5th Workshop on Reducing Online Misinformation through Credible Information Retrieval (ROMCIR)](https://romcir.disco.unimib.it/)